S&Man

-S&Man (pronounced as Sandman) is a 2006 American pseudo-documentary film that examines the underground subculture of horror films.
-It contains interviews with indie horror filmmakers and other horror experts, including Erik Marcisak, Bill Zebub, Fred Vogel, Carol J. Clover, and Debbie D., as well as a scripted plot that comes into focus in the film's second half.
+S&Man (pronounced Sandman) is a 2006 American pseudo-documentary film that examines the underground subculture of horror films.
+It contains interviews with filmmakers and other participants in the low budget indie horror scene, as well as film professor and author Carol J. Clover.
+The second half of the film also features a scripted plot, which stars comedian Erik Marcisak as the fictional filmmaker Eric Rost.

 The film discusses why some people enjoy underground horror films involving fetishes.
-Although the film is classified as a documentary, there is a fictional subplot which helps advance the film's theme by showing what some people really think about the genre.
+Although the film is presented as a documentary, it has a fictional subplot in addition to its nonfiction elements.

 S&Man was shown at the reRun Gastropub Theater in New York City, film festivals, and released on home video.
-The film has received praise and criticism; although some reviews are strongly against the nature of the film, most reviews were positive.